 - Student is low-income, first-generation college student or has a disability

-Henderson State University Student Support Services offers two types of tutoring for eligible participants in its program:
+Henderson State University Student Support Services offers tutoring for eligible participants in its program:

-- One-on-one tutoring scheduled between the student and tutor - One-on-one tutoring is where the student and tutor schedule a time and place to meet that is convenient for both.
-Public areas such as class buildings, SSS Office, SSS tutoring center, the library or the commuter lounge are recommended.
-SSS students may receive up to three hours tutoring per week for each subject and may be tutored in more than one subject.
+- One-on-one tutoring scheduled between the student and tutor: One-on-one tutoring is where the student and tutor schedule a time and place to meet that is convenient for both in public areas such as classroom buildings, SSS office or the library.
+Students may receive up to three hours tutoring per week for each subject and may be tutored in more than one subject.

 Office Equipment - Copy machine and fax machine for school or educational needs.

-Workshops - SSS offers workshops that deal with a wide range of topics such as: Study Skills and Study Strategies, Etiquette, Stress and time Management, Laptop computer use, and How to Get a Job and Keep It.
+Workshops - SSS offers workshops that deal with a wide range of topics such as: Study Skills and Study Strategies, Etiquette, Stress and Time Management, FAFSA completion, and Career issues.

 Cultural Events - SSS provides free tickets for events on campus that provide cultural enrichment for the student.
 SSS also attempts to travel to locations off-campus that can provide educational and cultural awareness.